smart-arosa/smart-arosa/README.md

  ## Advantages for Tourists

- * They are'nt tourists: they discover on their own
+ * They aren't tourists: they discover on their own
  * They can see through walls: thy can take see what other places there are behind the wall of the museum they're visiting
  * They avoid they queue buy having real-time data on which ski lift there's not a lot of people

 ## Data used

  * A small subset of wikidata
+ * Transport data ("Where to go fromhere?")

 ## Data missed